joshiepillow/monumenta-redis-sync/README.md

 If you are interested in getting this working / trying it out yourself, join the Monumenta Discord (https://discord.gg/eep9qcu) and message @Combustible.

+This plugin also requires CommandAPI 4.3.
+Other versions might also work, worth testing.
+If you try with a version that doesn't work (log errors, commands don't work, etc.) it's not going to damage your player data.

 ## Download

 You can download the Monumenta Redis Sync plugin from [GitHub Packages](https://github.com/TeamMonumenta/monumenta-redis-sync/packages).